yashovardhan99/HealersDiary/README.md

 <p align="center"><img src="/app/src/main/res/drawable/logo_type.png" alt="Healers Diary" height="100px"></p>

-An upcoming android app for professional healers to keep track of their patients and help in instant billing.
+An android app for professional healers to keep track of their patients and help in instant billing.
 The app is currently in development

 ## Expected features
 - [X] Create, modify and delete patient records